School of Engineering

-Dr Al Shaer, a lecturer in Mechanical and Manufacturing Engineering and a member of the IET and the IMechE, joined UCLan in 2017 after obtaining his PhD in laser welding of light-weight alloys from the University of Manchester (UoM).
+Dr Al Shaer is a member of the IET and the IMechE and he joined UCLan in 2017 after obtaining his PhD in laser welding of light-weight alloys from the University of Manchester (UoM).
 In 2016, he was nominated for the prestigious President’s Distinguished Achievement Award for his exceptional and dedicated work at the Faculty of Science and Engineering at UoM.

 After obtaining his MSc.
 Degree (with Distinction) in 2012 in Advanced Manufacturing Technology and Systems Management from UoM, he worked in the industry for more than three years for different employers including Jaguar-Land Rover (working on launching the Discovery car) and Advanced Laser Technology Ltd. He worked during this period on various publically- and privately-funded projects for developing cutting-edge technology for laser additive manufacturing, welding and cleaning.

 Dr Al Shaer is currently working closely with the IMechE’s Greater Manchester Area Committee for organising engineering events.